Innovation in Action

 What Is the Pediatric Innovation Initiative?

-• Developing a battery of biological measures of stress/resilience and behavioral measures of core capacities in young children to serve as objective indicators of individual variation in sensitivity to adversity and response to interventions.
+• Develop a battery of biological and behavioral measures of stress activation in young children that will empower health care providers and parents to identify variation in young children’s response to adversity.

 Learn More